BA-64: Development

 On August 23, a captured German Sd.Kfz.
 221 scout car was exhibited near Moscow by the Red Army.
 Vitaliy Grachev and other GAZ engineers were permitted to inspect the vehicle; a month later Grachev arranged to have it brought to the GAZ factory for a detailed analysis.
 Grachev was impressed by the highly faceted armour plate on the Sd.Kfz.
 221, which was angled for maximum ricochet, and he ordered that a similar hull be incorporated into the Izdeliye 64-125.
 In late November, GAZ assembled the first three prototypes carrying the new hull.
 Field trials with the Red Army commenced on January 9, 1942.
 The Izdeliye 64-125 was accepted for service as the BA-64 on March 14, 1942.

 The BA-64 was initially armed with a single 7.62mm Degtyaryov machine gun in an open-topped turret.
 The machine gun was mounted on a fixed mount that allowed it to be elevated sufficiently to engage low-flying aircraft.
 BA-64s started being issued in large numbers to Soviet units in early 1943.
 Around the same time a specialist driving school was set up to train BA-64 drivers.
 For reasons still unclear, only fifty armoured cars of this type were manufactured in 1942 and mass production was not undertaken until the first six months of 1943, when over a thousand were manufactured.
 Even after 1943, production figures remained inconsistent and could fluctuate greatly from year to year.
 In June 1943, the GAZ workshops that produced the BA-64 were heavily damaged or destroyed by German air raids, and production ceased altogether until the plant could be restored.
-A few technical shortcomings of the GAZ-64 chassis had to resolved in that time, resulting in creation of the BA-64B mod.
+A few technical shortcomings of the GAZ-64 chassis had to be resolved in that time.

 BA-64s remained unique in that they were the only new Soviet armoured car design to be produced during World War II.
 They had better armour, speed, range, and off-road capability than any other wheeled fighting vehicles in Soviet service, although due to the limitations of the chassis they could only carry a single light machine gun.
 Unlike the BA-3/6 and BA-20 heavy armoured cars, which were armed with anti-tank cannon, the BA-64 was not considered suitable for front-line combat against German armour.
 It was, however, widely used for transporting officers, liaison purposes, reconnaissance, and other secondary battlefield tasks.